 Lyn Tornabene's thirty-seven year career in publishing began when she graduated from Penn State University as an English major and moved to Manhattan.
 Starting as a file clerk for the new American Library, she rose to the editorial departments of Good Housekeeping, Ladies Home Journal, and Cosmopolitan.
-She resides in Tucson, and contributes to the advancement of the arts.
+Before her passing in 2017, she resided in Tucson and contributed to the advancement of the arts.